 The bitter flavor presents a positive challenge to the body.
 When we taste the bitter flavor strongly on our tongue—the “doorbell” of the digestive system—it relays a message to the digestive system.
 And that message is: prepare for digestion!
 The body then “wakes up,” and takes action, releasing:

 - hydrochloric acid in the stomach,

 It’s our own homemade digestive chemical factory!

 Many digestive illnesses are due to a lack of this “juiciness.”
 Generally speaking, it’s better to produce our own digestive juices, which are tailor-made for us, rather than receiving them in pill form (although bitters can definitely complement digestive enzymes and other supplements).

 Because these digestive juices burn up and break down our food, they’re referred to in traditional Chinese and Ayurvedic medical systems as the “digestive fire.”
 When we have good digestive fire, we easily break down, absorb and eliminate our food.

-When our digestive fire is weak, we have difficulty coping with the food we eat, leading to malabsorption, irregular elimination, and GI system inflammation.
+When our digestive fire is weak, we have difficulty coping with the food we eat, leading to:

-Therefore good digestive health is a key element in healing any kind of disease, and in gaining/re-gaining optimal health.
+Therefore, good digestive health is a key element to healing any kind of disease, and in gaining/re-gaining optimal health.
 “The root of health is great digestion.”
-Bitters spark and engage the digestive fire.
+And that’s where bitters fit in: they spark and engage the digestive fire.

 Acid Reflux / GERD / Heartburn